whitej031788/cpp-clang-example/README.md

 # cpp-clang-example

-Minimal C++ project with one intentional resource leak and a custom clang-tidy plugin that flags `fopen` without a matching `fclose` in the same function.
+Minimal C++ project with two custom clang-tidy checks and a small example program that intentionally violates them:
+- `example-call-pair-check`: flags `fopen` without a matching `fclose` in the same function
+- `example-persistent-data-check`: flags assignments to `m_pJPersistentObjectData->...` in a function that hasn’t called `Update` or `UpdateNoRecompute`

 A script converts clang-tidy output to SARIF.

 ## Prereqs (macOS/Homebrew suggested)
 - CMake 3.16+